 Feedback and self-reflection are crucial for improving performance skills.
 Engaging in peer evaluations among students enables dancers to gain diverse perspectives and insights, thereby enhancing their performance and overall artistic development.
 Recording dance performances allows dancers to assess their technique and critically identify specific areas for improvement.

-Video analysis provides visual feedback highlighting subtle gestures and alignment issues, leading to refined techniques.
-Utilizing motion tracking technologies helps dancers pinpoint specific movement discrepancies, accelerating skill development and overall performance quality.
+Video analysis provides visual feedback that highlights subtle gestures and alignment issues, leading to refined techniques.
+Utilizing motion tracking technologies enables dancers to pinpoint specific movement discrepancies, thereby accelerating skill development and enhancing overall performance quality.

 Enhancing Stage Presence